 Histogram – Before and After using the Tone Auto function

-Once you start manually updating the tone sliders, you can modify the amount of light in the highlights, whites, shadows, and blacks of the image.
-You can see the histogram change in real-time as you make the adjustments.
+Once you start manually updating the tone sliders, you can modify the amount of light in the image’s highlights, whites, shadows, and blacks.
+You can see the histogram change in real time as you make the adjustments.

-Tip – When you are moving the tone sliders, Lightroom will highlight the section of the histogram related to the value you are changing.
+Tip – When moving the tone sliders, Lightroom will highlight the histogram section related to the value you are changing.
 Paying close attention to the shape of the graph as you adjust the image will help you learn how your changes relate to the light in the photo.

 Here’s what I do for most images.
 With the Clipping Warnings on, I make a slight adjustment to the exposure slider, increasing or decreasing it to move the histogram peaks to the center.